Scout a street, compare up to five spots, sign with evidence.

 Is counting people on a public street GDPR compliant?

 We count silhouettes, not people: shapes crossing a line, then the pixels are discarded.
 No faces, no identities, no facial recognition — ever.
 Processing is low-resolution by design and footage is deleted within 30 days, or instantly on request.
-See our privacy commitments for the full stance.

 From the blog